-NIBC Holding defines credit risk as the current or potential threat to the company's earnings and capital as a result of a counterparty's failure to make required payments related to financial obligations on time or to comply with other conditions of the agreement.
-Credit risk at NIBC Holding is present in corporate loans and investment loans, lease receivables, residential mortgages, debt investments, cash management and derivatives.
+NIBC defines credit risk as the current or potential threat to the company's earnings and capital as a result of a counterparty's failure to make required payments related to financial obligations on time or to comply with other conditions of the agreement.
+Credit risk at NIBC is present in corporate loans and investment loans, lease receivables, residential mortgages, debt investments, cash management and derivatives.

-Within the corporate banking activities, credit risk is governed by the $\underline{\mathsf{TC}}$ and the $\underline{\mathsf{IC}}$.
+Within the corporate banking activities, credit risk is governed by the TC and the IC.
 Both committees review and approve transaction proposals and monitor usage of the various portfolio and concentration limits.
-For consumer bank activities, which are based on program lending instead of individual credit review by a committee, credit risk is governed by RMC.

-RMC determines the underwriting criteria, within which Retail Banking can originate retail mortgages and buy-to-let mortgages.
+For retail banking activities, which are based on program lending instead of individual credit review by a committee, credit risk is governed by the RMC.
+The RMC determines the underwriting criteria, within which Retail Banking can originate retail mortgages and buy-to-let mortgages.

-Table 2 provides a breakdown of the credit exposures of NIBC Holding.
+Table 2 provides a breakdown of the credit exposures of NIBC.